 When a school bus stops and flashes its red lights, that is a signal that children will be entering or exiting the bus.
 Prior to this the bus driver may flash yellow warning lights.
 Flashing yellow lights are meant to alert drivers that they will soon have to stop when the red lights flash and the bus comes to a halt.
 All traffic on both sides of the roadway must stop at least 20 feet from the bus in the presence of the flashing red lights, even on a divided road.
 This is because children may also cross the road after exiting.
 According to the DMV, the majority of fatalities and injuries related to school buses happen while children cross streets and roadways, not through collisions.

-Penalties for Failure to Stop for a School Bus
+What are the Penalties for Failure to Stop for a School Bus?

 Count yourself lucky if you fail to stop for a school bus when you were not aware of this law because the penalties can be severe.